chrisgillison/adapt-imagegrid/README.md

 ## Limitations

 Imagegrid automatically switches to 2 columns in mobile mode for the best user experience however this can be overridden in the css.
-Version 2.1.0 contains two changes that could potentially break if users update from previous versions.
-The first, the introduction of `font-size: 0;` on the item container div, may cause item titles not to appear.
-Applying a font size to the titles will resolve this issue.
-The second, changing clickable elements from `<a>` to `<button>`, may cause display errors if the `<a>` tag has been directly targeted in the JS or LESS files.
-To resolve, target the `<button>` tag instead.

 ----------------------------
-**Version number:**  2.1.3
+**Version number:**  1.0.0
 **Framework versions:**  2.0
 **Author / maintainer:**
 **Accessibility support:** WAI AA